spadin/avatar/README.md

 # Avatar package

 This package exposes user avatars via a simpel URL scheme such as `/avatar/sandropadin.jpg`

+## Installation

+Download a zip of this project.
+Copy the folder to the `packages` folder of your Concrete5 installation.
+Make sure it is named `avatar`.
+Go to the dashboard under 'Add Functionality' and install this package.

 ## Usage